Milk-Cool/MostEfficientHardBingo/README.md

 Trying to prove that my suggested method is the most efficient for creating a hard bingo

 # Updates
+## May 25th, ~15:00 MSK
+I rewrote another part, and most combinations still don't meet my criteria.
+I'll review them and rewrite the program again.\
+I've also added out.log and out_final.log to .gitignore for storing results.

 ## May 25th, ~14:43 MSK
 I rewrote a certain part of the program and also added type annotations.
 (I kinda wish there were typedef's in Python...)
 It now outputs invalid combinations, I'll try rewriting it again :(